Gravitational waves in scalar-tensor theory to one-and-a-half post-Newtonian order: The Multipolar post-Minkowskian formalism in scalar-tensor theories

 The moments are defined in such a way that they reduce to the familiar expressions of the Newtonian moments at leading order~\cite{Thorne:1980ru}.
 The lowest monopolar and dipolar moments satisfy the usual conservation laws $\dd I/\dd t =0$, $\dd^2 I_i/\dd t^2 =0$ and $\dd J_i/\dd t =0$, which are consequences of the harmonic gauge condition $\partial_\nu k_1^{\mu\nu} = 0$.
 In particular, the monopole $I$ is directly related to the ADM mass $M$ of the system, defined in the usual way at spatial infinity (for either the physical or Einstein metric) by $I=M/\phi_0$.\footnote{Indeed, from $\Box\,h^{\mu\nu} = \frac{16\pi G}{c^{4}}\tau^{\mu\nu}$ we infer that $h^{00} = -\frac{4G I}{c^2} + \cdots$ where $I = c^{-2}\int \dd^3\mathbf{x}\,\tau^{00}$.
 For a system of point masses which are initially in free motion (when $t\to -\infty$), the ADM mass is given by $M=\sum_A m_A$, while from Eq.~\eqref{taumunu} we see that at spatial infinity $\tau^{00}=T^{00}/\phi_0 = c^2 \sum_A m_A\delta_A/\phi_0$, hence we have $I=M/\phi_0$.} The linear gauge vector $\xi^\mu$ in~\eqref{h1mult} similarly admits a decomposition in terms of four moments called the gauge moments, $W_L$, $X_L$, $Y_L$ and $Z_L$ adopting the same definition as in GR, and given by Eqs.~(37) in~\cite{Blanchet:2013haa}.

 To obtain the expressions of the moments $I_L$, $J_L$ (and also $W_L$, $X_L$, $Y_L$ and $Z_L$) as functions of the source, the procedure is essentially the same as in GR.
-The multipole expansion of $h^{\mu\nu}$ is obtained using a matching to the PN expansion in the near zone of the source as~\cite{Blanchet:1998in}
+The multipole expansion of $h^{\mu\nu}$ (noted $\mathcal{M}(h^{\mu\nu})$, as in~\cite{Blanchet:2013haa}) is obtained using a matching to the PN expansion in the near zone of the source as~\cite{Blanchet:1998in}